EAGE-Annual-Hackathon/SeismicProcAgent/README.md

 # SeismicProcAgent
-The open source demo for seismic data process AI agent using MCP and LLMs.
+The open source demo for seismic data process AI agent using MCP and LLMs, built in the Hackathon hosted at the EAGE Annual 2025 in Toulouse, France.

 ## Quick Start
 ### Environment Requirements